Ouyu-Han/Ouyu-Han/README.md

 ###

-<p align="left">👩🏻‍💻 I'm a graduate student at Carnegie Mellon Unviersity studying public policy and data anlaytics<br>📝 All of my projects are available at https://github.com/Ouyu-Han<br>📫 How to reach me: ouyuh@andrew.cmu.edu</p>
+<p align="left">👩🏻‍💻 I'm a graduate student at Carnegie Mellon Unviersity studying public policy and data anlaytics
+  <br>📝 All of my projects are available at https://github.com/Ouyu-Han
+  <br>📫 How to reach me: ouyuh@andrew.cmu.edu</p>

 ###